 Norwegians shun Breivik hearing; killer's only visitor is paid 'friend'

 Anders Behring Breivik's massacre of 77 people still haunts Norwegians, yet ever fewer care about the neo-Nazi locked in a cell where his only "friend" is paid to visit.
-Most of the 10 seats in an Oslo court for the public to watch a case about his prison conditions have been empty as Breivik sits glumly in a black suit, the first flecks of grey in his beard, appearing by video-link from a high-security jail.
+Anders Behring Breivik is seen on the third day of the appeal case in Borgarting Court of Appeal at Telemark prison in Skien, Norway January 12, 2017.

 Discussions